S-unya/zero-context/src/pages/blog/IntroductionToGraphQl.md

 type Human implements Person {
     eyeColour: String
+    friends: [Person]
+    id: ID!
+    age: Int
+    name: String
+    hobbies: [String]
+    address: [Address]
 }

 type Tree implements Person {
     evergreen: Boolean
+    id: ID!
+    age: Int
+    name: String
+    hobbies: [String]
+    friends: [Person]
+    address: [Address]
 }

 type Jellyfish implements Person {
     symbiotes: [Person!]
+    id: ID!
+    age: Int
+    name: String
+    hobbies: [String]
+    friends: [Person]
+    address: [Address]
 }
 ```

-With the above code, we can shortcut adding all the fields in the `Person` interface to our type declaration by telling the Schema that the type `implements Person`; anything that we do add to the type declaration is additional to the fields in `Person` - e.g. the `Human` type also has a `eyeColour` field.
+With the above code, we can ensure all the fields in the `Person` interface are in our "concrete" type's declaration by telling the Schema that the type `implements Person`; anything that we do add to the type declaration is additional to the fields in `Person` - e.g. the `Human` type also has a `eyeColour` field.

+There are other benefits to using `interfaces` that we'll cover in Part 2.

 ## Describing data summary